What is solar energy?

 The sunlight that reaches earth constitutes 50% light (visible), 45% infrared radiation, ultraviolet rays, and electromagnetic radiation.
 The heat radiations trigger chemical reactions that produce electricity.

 The energy generated from the sun is what is captured in the form of thermal or electric power.
 The latter captures the sun’s energy via flat plate collectors used in solar heating, which converts them to thermal energy.
-With electric energy, the sun radiations are captured through photovoltaic cells and directly converted into electricity.
+With electric energy, the sun’s radiation is captured through photovoltaic cells and directly converted into electricity.

 What are the components in a photovoltaic (P.V.) solar panel?